free5gc/webconsole/readme.md

 ### Connect to WebConsole

-Enter <WebConsole server's IP>:5000 in URL bar.
+Enter `<WebConsole server's IP>:5000` in an internet browser URL bar

+Then use the credentials below:
-Username: admin
+- Username: admin
-Password: free5gc
+- Password: free5gc